 Street Naming and Numbering Charges

-- Cost of amending house name/number change/registering single properties or small developments - £43.45 (per address)
+- Cost of amending house name/number change/registering new single properties or small developments not requiring a new street name - £43.45 (per address)

 e.g. if a property is being developed into 3 flats then 3 x £43.45 will be charged

-- New developments - Residential/Commercial Estates - Naming of Property - £40.70 (per plot)
+- New developments - Residential/Commercial Estates - naming of property on a new road - £40.70 (per plot)

 e.g. if there are 10 plots built on one new street then the price will be £189.50 plus £407 (£40.70 x 10) = £596.50.